 Liabilities & Equity

 Long Term Assets (adjusted for depreciation) = $841 million

 Goodwill/Intangibles = $29 million

 |Current Liabilities = $336 million

 Long Term Debt/Total Debt = $234 million

 Shareholders Equity = $800 million

-At the current market price, the stock is trading at 0.81 times Book Value and 0.84 times Tangible Book Value.
+At the current market price, the stock is trading at 0.81 times Book Value and 0.84 times Tangible Book Value (What is book value of a company?).
 While this is attractive, it is important to note that CSS Industries also trades at a similar book multiple, although this is where the similarity ends (in terms of valuation).
 The company has a healthy current ratio of 2.22 and has returned an average of 12% on Equity in the last 12 months.

 $209 million in cash is approximately 34% of its market value.
 This is nice and the long term debt is not too onerous as well.
 The company also has a total credit available of around $420 million, which is currently largely unused.
 As such, liquidity is of little concern.
 This is an important metric to look at for a company like American Greetings, which has a very seasonal business with clear peaks that can strain the working capital on hand.